FDio/csit/docs/report/introduction/test_scenarios_overview.rst

 #. **VPP Performance**: VPP performance tests are executed in physical
    FD.io testbeds, focusing on VPP network data plane performance in NIC-to-NIC switching topologies.
-Tested across Intel Xeon Haswell and Skylake servers, ARM, Denverton, range of NICs (10GE, 25GE, 40GE) and multi-thread/multi-core configurations.
+Tested across Intel Cascadelake and Skylake servers, ARM, Denverton, range of NICs (10GE, 25GE, 40GE) and multi-thread/multi-core configurations.
 VPP application runs in bare-metal host user-mode handling NICs.
 TRex is used as a traffic generator.